Resorting to good wine: The RSM Classic, Sea Island Resort, November 20-23, 2025

 Ryan McLoughlin in his element

 • Sea Island Resort.
 Perhaps unsurprisingly, the anchor of wine culture resides at the venerable Sea Island Resort itself, site of the RSM tournament.
 On the website there are 15 listed places to eat, ranging from ultra-fine dining to poolside and the Men’s Locker Room.
 The wine list available at the Cloister is magnificent, full of great options from all over the world.
 It features multiple verticals and expresses a fondness for certain esteemed high-end producers like Didier Dageuneau in Pouilly Fume, Arnoux-Lachoux in Burgundy, and Opus One.
 The philosophy seems to be once you’ve found the gold standard, you might as well double down.
 Prices are resort-like, but not the highest we’ve ever seen.
 At 78 pages, The Cloister list is more than twice the size of the The Lodge, which is also excellent.
 If we were there, we’d ask for the Cloister List at the Men’s Grill and snack bar too.
 Sometimes big resorts will share the cellar across venues, so why not try?
-I’m guessing/hoping Southern hospitality would prevail.
+Under Ryan’s direction, the guests are always right and Southern hospitality prevails.

 Once you leave the Resort, everything else plays second fiddle from a wine perspective, but it doesn’t mean you’ll go thirsty

-• Tramici (BH) Italian leaning list from the same team as Halyards.
-A few decent options if you go straight to the reds on the Select Bottle List.
+• Tramici A few decent options if you go straight to the reds on the Select Bottle List, like a (misspelled) Vajra Nebbiolo for $62.

 Retail